Costa Cruises announced it will continue its program for gradual and responsible reintroduction of cruise vacations.

 Following the presentation of its sailings for the 2020-2021 winter season, the Italian company rescheduled its itineraries for the rest of next year, with the goal of providing passengers the best possible experience with enhanced health and safety protocols.

 - From April through November 2021 Costa is further extending its Mediterranean offer with a variety of options and multiple departure ports.
 Summer 2021 is expected to see the return of cruising in Northern Europe, which is one of the most popular destinations among Costa Cruises' guests.

-- 3 additional ships are due to be operating in the Eastern Mediterranean, all on week-long itineraries: Costa Deliziosa to the Greek islands, Costa Luminosa to Greece and Croatia, and Costa Magica to Greece and Malta.
+- 3 additional ships are due to be operating in the Eastern Mediterranean, all on week-long itineraries: Deliziosa to the Greek islands, Luminosa to Greece and Croatia, and Magica to Greece and Malta.

 - During the 2021 summer season, the company is expected to have 4 ships sailing in Northern Europe.
 Fortuna and Diadema are scheduled to be sailing on week-long cruises to the Baltic capitals and Norway's fjords, respectively.